nir/jupylet/docs/programmers_reference_guide/synthesis.rst

 * Phase modulator.
 * Overdrive.

-A sound synthesizer is in essense a audio signal processing graph.
+A sound synthesizer is in essense an audio signal processing graph.
 Audio signals are manipulated and transformed as they travel through the signal processing graph from its inputs to its output.